 Neftor that just didn’t sit right.
 Might have been them Black Mumps and the permanent

 In 1900, there was a big strong-muscled mule name of Thomas, what belonged to

 Grand Pappy Warren Winslow of Winslow’s Holler.
-That mule could pull a plow all day
+That mule could pull a plow all day and

-ever did hold at the County Fair.
+hold at the County Fair.
 In 1910, he won a yodeling contest.

 Grand Pappy Winslow loved Thomas more than 7 out of his 8 children.
 The mule got

 to sleep inside the house on cold nights along with 1 of the 8 children.

 The years went by, (by all accounts they all went by in proper order), and Arthritis

 finally took Thomas’s legs.
-Grand Pappy Winslow was bout to take old Thomas on a
+Grand Pappy Winslow was bout to take old Thomas on a short

-give the mule 4 tin robot legs.
+4 tin robot legs.